 The clear direction of findings across contexts and products helped shift policy in favor of reducing user fees for key preventive health products.

 This research played a part in shifting global opinion to support free distribution of key preventive health products.
 Many organizations reconsidered their policies to charge for health services and opted instead to distribute ITNs and other health products free of charge.

 A number of influential organizations now recognize that the elimination of user fees is the most effective way of quickly increasing take-up of key preventive health products.
-These groups include the United Kingdom Department for International Development (DFID), the United Nations Millennium Project, and the World Health Organization.3 In 2009, the British government cited the study by Cohen and Dupas in calling for the abolition of user fees for health products and service in poor countries.4
+These groups include the United Kingdom Foreign, Commonwealth and Development Office (FCDO), the United Nations Millennium Project, and the World Health Organization.3 In 2009, the British government cited the study by Cohen and Dupas in calling for the abolition of user fees for health products and service in poor countries.4

 For some groups, supporting the abolition of user fees marks a shift from their traditional models.
 Population Services International (PSI), a leader in malaria prevention that provides malaria control support to national Ministries of Health in over thirty countries worldwide, has historically supported the practice of cost-sharing for ITNs.
 Today, PSI’s bednet delivery strategies include routine facility-based delivery, mass free distribution for rapid scale up, and continued engagement of the private sector in some locations.